Jeanne Crain: Later career

-Crain appeared in fewer films in the 1960s as she entered semi-retirement.
+Crain appeared in fewer films in the 1960s as she entered semiretirement.
 She starred as Nefertiti in the Italian production of Queen of the Nile (1961), with Edmund Purdom and Vincent Price, and in Madison Avenue (1962), with Dana Andrews and Eleanor Parker.
-During this period Crain appeared—for the second time—as a mystery guest on What's My Line? and made guest appearances on Riverboat and Burke's Law.
+During this period, Crain appeared—for the second time—as a mystery guest on What's My Line? and made guest appearances on Riverboat and Burke's Law.

 She again co-starred with Dana Andrews in Hot Rods To Hell (1967).
 Her last films were The Night God Screamed (1971) and Skyjacked (1972) with Charlton Heston.